benwang2/obsidian-f22/Rutgers/Templates/Assignment.md

 # Questions
 1. Explain DeMorgan's law in a few sentences. **(3 points)**
-2. Why might we use a
+2. Why might we use a list comprehension